 If you use Computer Histories for self study, I would love to learn of your experiences through the Comment Form.

-Computer Histories is owned by Michael P. D'Alessandro, M.D. and made available for reuse and is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike License.
+Computer Histories is owned by Michael P. D'Alessandro, M.D. and made available made available under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 The ComputerHistories.org digital library is copyright @ Michael P. D'Alessandro, M.D.
 All rights reserved

 "Computer Histories," "ComputerHistories.org," and the ComputerHistories.org logo are Trademarks of Michael P. D'Alessandro, M.D.

 Computer Histories and ComputerHistories.org are funded in whole by Michael P. D'Alessandro, M.D.
 Advertising is not accepted.

 Computer Histories provides you with an introductory course on the history of computing.